This story was updated on July 12, 2018.

 Data-Driven Flight Risk Reduction

-According to the ADP Research Institute® Workforce Vitality Report (WVR), the fourth quarter of 2016 saw a job turnover ratio of 26.1 percent (in the spring of 2015, it was 23 percent).
+According to the ADP Research Institute® Workforce Vitality Report (WVR), the first quarter of 2018 saw a job turnover ratio of 62.7 percent.
 It's a job-seekers market.

 Not understanding what is happening with your employees could be more expensive than ever before.
 While the cost of talent replacement can vary significantly, the cost to replace an employee usually exceeds the cost to keep them.